 Donald Miller Smith, 88, of The Villages went home to be with the Lord on Friday, October 11, 2019, at Ocala Regional Medical Center with his family at his side.
 He was loved by all and led by example and demonstrated that integrity is more than what you say, it is what you do.

-To send flowers in memory of Donald Miller Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald Miller Smith, please visit our Heartfelt Sympathies Store.

 Born in rural Hodge, Louisiana, on November 22, 1930, one year after the Great Depression began, and like so many of his generation Don grew up knowing that complaining was pointless; that there is virtue in hard work; and that character matters.
 From the earliest days as a shoeless boy, he worked hard – delivering newspapers, collecting coke bottles, and doing anything else he could to support the cause.
 Through it all he developed a lifetime of callouses on his feet, and integrity in his soul, and a legendary stubbornness of character, proving the truth of Proverbs 22:6 “Train up a child in the way he should go; even when he is old he will not depart from it.”

 Growing up when Don did, and where he did in that tiny little town, also placed him a few doors down from Elsie Mae Maxwell.
 They grew up knowing each other all their lives, and eventually surrendered to God’s plan for them just after she turned 18 and just before he turned 20.
 Don and Elsie remained as one for the next 69 years.